Lazy days at the beach. Wine tours. Backyard barbecues. Fishing. Antiquing. Picnics. Art in the park. Hikes. Roadside fruit stands.

 12320 County Road 2

-Upper Canada Playhouse, a professional theatre company located in the quaint village of Morrisburg on the scenic St. Lawrence River near Cornwall, is celebrating its 30th anniversary with some very special treats, including four comedies never before seen at the beloved theatre.
-There’s not a bad seat in the intimate playhouse, which seats 265 and boasts new comfortable seats for its anniversary.
+Upper Canada Playhouse, established in 1983, is a professional theatre company located in the quaint village of Morrisburg on the scenic St. Lawrence River near Cornwall.
+There’s not a bad seat in the intimate theatre, which seats 265.
 Norm Foster comedies are fixtures here.
 Combine your theatre outing with one of the area’s famous country suppers, held at a local church hall or the Legion.

 10 Queen’s Parade